 Combining Rice Research for Health, Nutrition, and Sustainability

 Mars is seeking a “quadruple win” in its research into rice varieties and growing techniques.
 Discoveries to date include:

-Reducing water and fertilizer use to optimize total economic returns rather than overall yields creates more income for farmers.
-Much of this agronomic work has been led by Mars Associates David Mackill and Walter De Man
+Reducing water and fertilizer use to optimize total economic returns rather than overall yields creating more income for farmers.
+Much of this agronomic work has been led by Mars Associates David Mackill and Walter De Man.

 Increasing the resistant starch in rice improves its nutritional quality.
 Mars built on this research to improve the fiber content of its brown rice, and UNCLE BEN’S® Ready Rice® Whole Grain Brown became the first whole grain brown rice to officially receive a claim that it is a “Good Source of Fiber.”

 Read more about our work to make rice production more sustainable.

 Below are links to more examples of our use of science to create mutual benefits for Mars and society: